RediSearch/RediSearch/docs/Indexing_JSON.md

 Note that the property name is the JSON expression itself: `3) 1) "$.user.hp"`

-Using the `AS` option, it is also possible to change then name of the returned property.
+Using the `AS` option, you can also alias the returned property.

 ```
 FT.SEARCH myIdx '@name:(John)' RETURN 3 $.user.hp AS hitpoints